learn-co-curriculum/reading-ios-writing-initializers/README.md

 #### Autocomplete in Xcode

-Because designated initializers, in particular, can produce some ridiculously long method names in Objective-C, relying on autocomplete to reference the declared method elsewhere your in code is good practice to both save keystrokes and to defend against typos.
+Because designated initializers can feel particularly verbose at times, relying on autocomplete to reference the declared method elsewhere your in code is good practice to both save keystrokes and to defend against typos.

 In the `.m` implementation file for the class, utilize autocomplete by typing the instance method indicator (`-`) followed by the first few letters of the method name.
 In the case of non-default initializers this will be `initWith...`.
 Select the appropriate method if there is more than one option and open the curly braces `{` `}` that contain the implementation code.